masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 For the infrastructure example, we’ll assume the following configuration:

-* A root module with a basic AWS VPC, subnet, and EC2 instance
+* A root module with a basic AWS VPC, subnet, and EC2 instance.
-* A simple, internal child module for organization specific IAM configuration
+* A simple, internal child module for organization-specific IAM configuration.
 * The [terraform-aws-rds-cluster](https://github.com/cloudposse/terraform-aws-rds-cluster) from Cloud Posse which implements `context.tf`.
 * The [context.tf](https://github.com/cloudposse/terraform-null-label/blob/main/exports/context.tf) mixin file provided by the [terraform-null-label](https://github.com/cloudposse/terraform-null-label/blob/main) module `exports/` folder.